-Below the list of the types of yachts you can choose from when you enjoy a sailing holiday in the Caribbean:
+Below is the list of the types of yachts you can choose from when you enjoy a sailing holiday in the Caribbean:

 - Motor yacht

 Each boat has features and comforts, different benefits, and compromises to keep in mind.

-Catamarans and motor yachts offer for sure more ease in terms of internal and external spaces, entertainment and water toys and because of that, they are usually more expensive than the classic monohull.
+Catamarans and motor yachts offer more ease in internal and external spaces, entertainment, and water toys.
+Because of that, they are usually more expensive than the classic monohull.

 The Caribbean offers different types of charters; first of all, you can opt for exclusive (private) or cabin (shared) charters.
 Usually, the most common vessel for cabin charter is a gulet; alternatively, you can join it aboard catamarans in the Caribbean.

-If you are interested in private yacht charter in the Caribbean, then you can decide between bareboat, skippered, or crewed rental.
+If you are interested in private yacht charter in the Caribbean, you can decide between bareboat, skippered, or crewed rental.

 Some error has occured.

 What type of charter are you looking for in the Caribbean?

-Knowing the type of Caribbean sailing charter you are looking for is definitively the most important (and primary) point to let us assist you properly with your charter arrangements.
-Our Manager will start working for you selecting the boats that better suit your inquiry, explaining to you all the alternatives, and replying to all your related questions.
-Below the list of types of charters you can opt for when you are ready to rent a sailing (monohull or multihull) or motor yacht in the Caribbean:
+Knowing the type of Caribbean sailing charter you are looking for is the most critical (and primary) point to let us assist you properly with your charter arrangements.
+Our Manager will start working for you to select the boats that better suit your inquiry, explaining all the alternatives and replying to all your related questions.
+Below is the list of types of charters you can opt for when you are ready to rent a sailing (monohull or multihull) or motor yacht in the Caribbean:

 - Crewed charter